-- Installation: Users need to download and install mobile apps from app stores (Google Play Store for Android and the Apple App Store for iOS).
+- Installation: Users need to download and install mobile apps from app stores such as the Google Play Store for Android and the Apple App Store for iOS

 - Updates: Mobile apps need to be updated separately by the user through the app store.
 Users may or may not have automatic update settings enabled.

-- Development: Mobile apps can be developed using native programming languages (Java or Kotlin for Android, Swift or Objective-C for iOS) or using cross-platform frameworks like React Native, Flutter, or Xamarin.
+- Development: Developers can create mobile apps using native programming languages (Java or Kotlin for Android, Swift or Objective-C for iOS) or by utilizing cross-platform frameworks like React Native, Flutter, or Xamarin.